ihor-makhnyk/MacPawTestTask/README.md

 # MacPawTestTask

+**UPDATE!!!**
+Updated the project with following:
+- code simplification (without showing off that I know how to use hostingControllers)
+- full localisation with no need to restart the app
+- shadows and colors to the interface and general interface improvements
+- began the work on search (which is easy, but I still have some crashes though)
+- information on previous days in detailed info view

 Here is my Enemy Losses application.
 For more visual preview, check the presentation in repository.
 Created logo in Photoshop, though other images are iOS based system images.